camptocamp/c2cgeoportal/doc/integrator/upgrade_application.rst

 Test and commit
 ---------------

-* After the update process is done, do a final build of the application:
+* After the upgrade process is done, do a final build of the application:

   .. prompt:: bash